 If you plan on selling products on a subscription basis, then you can set up recurring payments based upon price, duration, and payment cycles.

 Finally, you have access to some of the most popular shipping methods out there.
-For instance, there are existing integrations with FedEx, UPS, USPS, Australia Post, Citylink, Royal Mail, Parcelforce, and much more.
+For instance, there are existing integrations with FedEx, UPS, USPS, Australia Post, Citylink, Royal Mail, Parcelforce, and many more.

 By default OpenCart is mobile responsive, so your store will look good no matter what screen size it’s viewed upon.
 Most of the themes you’ll find across the various marketplaces are responsive as well, but you’ll want to double-check before you make your purchase.